 Graphite: On JS pads, which are a synthetic pad without a skin and are embedded with gold, it is recommended to use the dry lubricant, Graphite.
 I have these pads and it works very well on them

 If you would like to receive more tips, please subscribe to my free, e-newsletter using the subscribe button on the home page.

-High School Piece: Telemann Suite in A Minor
+High School Piccolo Piece: Vivaldi Concerto in C,

 While there is no substitute for practicing, and we all try our best to get it done, sometimes we just don’t have enough time.
 Here are some things you can do in rehearsals that will help improve your playing on the spot: